 Millennials and the Luxury Sector

 This is often a case of the famous ‘Little Emperors Syndrome’, where increasing family wealth coupled with the One Child Policy led to whole family units catering for a single child.
-As a result, more funds have been available to Millennials from wealthy backgrounds coupled with an insatiable consumer demand for quality brands.
-With such a huge surge of luxury enamoured youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.
+As a result, more funds have been available to Millennials from wealthy backgrounds coupled with insatiable consumer demand for quality brands.
+With such a huge surge of luxury enamored youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.

-Online Branding and Sales supports a Quality Distribution Network
+Online Branding and Sales support a Quality Distribution Network

 This is a conundrum for many brands.
 Do they approach expensive Chinese distributors and get their products stocked on shelves or is there a more cost-effective method?
 Chinese distributors are notoriously selective about which products they promote; they are looking for pre-existing sales, do not engage in branding (this component cannot be ignored!) and can be ruthless with a reputation for ‘racing to the bottom’ on price and service.

 For luxury products, these are scenario’s you’d certainly want to avoid as a serious market entrant.
 The better approach is to build your brand, generate sales through cross border platforms & drive qualified prospects through digital efforts.

-Once a brand is more established and has sales figures, higher quality distributors are keen to take on the product that work with other well-known luxury names.
+Once a brand is more established and has sales figures, higher quality distributors are keen to take on the product that works with other well-known luxury names.